privacybydesign/irma-backend-packages/js/README.md

 # IRMA backend Javascript (node.js) package

-This packages contains a module `irma-backend` for dealing with `irma server` and a module `irma-jwt` for generating and verifying IRMA JWTs.
+This packages contains a module `irma-backend`, for handling messages from and to the `irma server`, and a module `irma-jwt`, for generating and verifying IRMA JWTs.

 ## IRMA backend
 This module can be used in the following way: